Thermoforming Materials

-When selecting a resin, we consider:
+When selecting a material, we consider:

 • Thickness.
-How thin or thick should different areas of the finished piece be?
-Some materials come in sheets as thin as 0.010".
-Others come as thick as 0.600”.
-Most standard-size thermoformed parts use plastic stock with gauges from 0.030" to 0.375".
+Some materials come in rolls as thin as 0.010".
+Others come in sheets as thick as 0.600”.
+Most standard-size thermoformed parts use plastic materials with gauges from 0.030" to 0.375".

 • Durability.
 Will the product need to withstand a harsh environment?
 Will it be exposed to humidity, chemicals, solvents or detergents?
+Does this part need to withstand heavy weight or pressure?

 • Heat deflection.
 Will the product be used under high operating temperatures or be exposed to heat from another source?